 Has the Car been Repossessed?

 Vehicle repossessions are often a good indicator of what state a vehicle might be in.
-For example, if a vehicle has been repossessed multiple times, it’s likely that the car has not been well maintained over its lifespan.
+For example, if a vehicle has been repossessed multiple times, the car may not be well maintained over its lifespan.
 Conversely, if a vehicle is a recent model and was repossessed quickly, it’s likely that the car is in almost like-new condition.

 How Many Owners Has the Car Had?